dfcastellanos/MEPLS/doc/tutorial/step5.md

 The energy barrier \f$ \Delta E \f$ for a specific slip activation can be related to its stress distance to threshold (@ref mepls::slip::Slip<dim>::barrier) \f$ \Delta \tau^{\rm c} \f$ as \f$
 \Delta E \approx \Delta \tau^{\rm c} V_{\rm a}\f$.
-The quantity \f$ V_{\rm a} \f$ is the so-called activation volume, which is the product of the typical local strain induced by a plastic event and the region's volume occupied by the event.
+The quantity \f$ V_{\rm a} \f$ is the so-called activation volume, which is of the order of the product of the typical local strain induced by a plastic event and the region's volume occupied by the event.
 It is a microscopic quantity characteristic of a specific microstructure, and is an input to the model.

 The KMC method models thermal activation as a Poisson process, where each possible transition (i .e., activation of a slip system) is an independent Poisson variable with an activation rate \f$